alstampe/Capstone---NLP-project/capstone report template.md

-Machine Learning Engineer Nanodegree
+DNB Data Scientist for Enterprise Nanodegree Program
 ## Capstone Project
-Anne Line Stampe DNB
+Anne Line Stampe, DNB
-December 8th, 2018
+NOvember 30th, 2018

 ## I. Definition

 ## Project Overview
-Natural Language Processing (NLP) is a higly relevant topic in many business areas, and specifically so within DNB (where I work), Norways largest financial institution.
+Natural Language Processing (NLP) is a higly relevant topic in many business areas, and specifically so within DNB, Norways largest financial institution.
 The need for rapidly increasing levels of automation and digitalization spurs a demand for ways to reengineer processes based on manual handling of unstructured data.
-In addition to reduce costs and risk there is a clearly stated ambition to gain and use data-driven insight from these initiatives.
+In addition to reduce costs and risks there is a clearly stated ambition to gain and use data-driven insight from these initiatives.

-With a background from participation in OCR-project piloting recently I chose a NLP-case as my Capstone project, uniting freshy aquired skills and an interest in real-life document analysis.
+With a background from participation in an OCR-project piloting recently I chose a NLP-case as my Capstone project, uniting freshy aquired skills in the Nanodegree program and an interest in real-life document analysis.

-NLP was briefly introduced in the Nanodegree course
+NLP was briefly introduced in the Nanodegree course, giving a basis for this project.

-My focus is to build skills and insights on possible solutions for analysis of text in form of full-scale documents rather than emails, tweets or other short, informal text objects.
-The data used in the project is text from 41 full books from the GUtenmebrg project.
-For test purposes an additional unknown book will be used at the end of the project.
+My focus is to build skills and insights in possible realistic solutions for analysis of text in form of full-scale documents rather than emails, tweets or other short, informal text objects.
+The data used in the project is text from 41 full books from the Project Gutenberg.
+For test purposes an additional unknown book and a separate text document is introduced at the end of the project.

-NLP covers a wide variety of methods, tools and theories.

-As described in the project proposal my project addresses three challenges;
+As described in the project proposal my project covers three topics;

-- Analysis of words in a full corpus; vocabulary, density, vector representation etc
+- Analysis of words in a full corpus; vocabulary, vector representation, word similarity
 - Methods for comparing individual text objects (books) for similarity based on vector representation
 - Methods for topic extraction from text objects, on a book level

-In addition to these three specific issues, I want to gain more insight into the NLP field in general from the project.

-The project has a high relevance for my job; we want to be able to understand documents by assessing vocabulary, comparing documents and extracting topics with algorithms as an alterative to humans reading and assessing the texts.
+The project has a high relevance for my job; in DNB we want to be able to understand documents by assessing vocabulary, comparing documents and extracting topics with algorithms as an alternative to a 100% manual reading and understandig the texts.
 There is also a need to be able to isolate specific data elements from documents (names, account numbers, values etc), but this is not a part of the Capstone scope.
-I plan to try out the project code on internal documents later.
+Because of this internal relevance, I plan to try out the project code on internal documents later.

-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?
-Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?

 ### Problem Statement
-The underlying problem I want to addreess is the challenge we face when automating our prorcesses in the bank; some tasks are by nature based on non-numerical data and the understanding of 'real languiage'.
-We still have to maintain staff for digesting large volumes of information manually with related cost and risk of human errors.
+The underlying problem I want to addreess is the challenge we face when automating our processes in the bank; some tasks are by nature based on non-numerical data and the understanding of 'real language'.
+We still have to maintain sizeable staff for digesting large volumes of information manually with related cost and risk of human errors.
 There is a need to speed up the process and digitize results to be able to make data a part of a digital process.
-Harvest reusable insight from extracted information as a by-product.
+To harvest reusable insight from extracted information is a by-product.
 Fundamentally, the initiative can also add traction to the collaborative effort of transforming the bank to a more tecnho-driven institution and illustrate opportunities in the field of machine learning and AI.

-Exploring nlp opportunities does not imply that all hunam handling of text is expandable, there are numerous situations where we must have people rading and talking, but it is a start on a journey to a more digital bank.
+Exploring NLP opportunities does not imply that all human handling of text is expandable, there are numerous situations where we must have people reading and analyzind text based on more non-procedural rules, but it is a start on a journey to a more digital bank.

-#### Compare and analyse documents, ectract essence.
-I go into the project with a moderate ambition of precision from the document analysis, but expect to be able to confirm the hypothesis stated in the three questions.
-For such a complicated field, a modest proof of concept is a good basis for believing in results from a possible full-scale project
+I go into this project with a moderate ambition of precision from the document analysis, but expect to be able to confirm the hypothesis stated in the three questions.
+For such a complicated field, a modest proof of concept is a good basis for believing in results from a possible full-scale project later.

 ### Strategy for the work

-All text analysis, as other ML tasks, starts with understanding and preprocessing the data.
+All text analysis, as other ML tasks, starts with understanding the data, the questions asked and the tools and methods available to answer the questions with available data.

 #### Building more relevant skills